Commbocc/hc-asana-integrations/README.md

 ### Asana

 Projects added to the `ASANA_WORKSPACE_ID` workspace triggers the following Zapier workflow.
-The workflow takes the comma separated string of Custom Field IDs found in the Project's Team's Description field and adds those Custom Fields to the Project.

 ### Zapier